 Our project partners

 newDemocracy is first and foremost a research organisation.
-Our principle interest is to pursue a fundamental change in democracy to ensure citizens trust government decision making.
+Our principal interest is to ensure citizens trust government decision making.

-We do this by working with governments to design and operate projects that provide an opportunity for everyday people to contribute to reaching shared and trusted recommendations around challenging areas of public policy.
-We only work with government entities and not for private individuals or companies.
+We do this by working with governments to design and operate public engagement projects that enable everyday people to contribute to reaching shared and trusted recommendations around challenging areas of public policy.
+We seek to work exclusively with government decision-making and not for private individuals or companies.

 How we seek out projects

 We respond directly to the needs of government entities, exploring and testing process designs, methods of operational oversight and advising on best-practice deliberation.
 We are not a commercial company or consultancy.
 We do not directly respond to bids, tenders, expressions of interest (EOI) or requests for quotation (RFQ).

 When approached by a government entity which is issuing an EOI or RFQ, we encourage them to include a recommendation in their tender documents that respondents may wish to consider a role for newDemocracy as an optional component of their response.
 In this circumstance, we offer the same terms and conditions to all interested respondents in relation to our potential role and the services and research grant which will apply to the project.

 These terms and conditions are made publicly available.

 If a successful proponent has included a role for newDemocracy in their response, we will work with them as a project partner but our relationship is always directly with the government entity concerned and newDemocracy will not have any contractual relationship outside of this.

 Notwithstanding this, newDemocracy retains the right to decline to work with organisations where our research and development objectives are deemed unlikely to be advanced.